 Picture what will go where

-Determine if you need Containers, Hangers, Shelves, etc.
+Determine if you need Containers, Hangers, or Shelves

 Slow & methodical or working fast